 Some people are really fast to answer questions but sometimes they don’t have the most accurate answer.
 There are some logic problems that might seem difficult for you while others can solve it in a matter of seconds.

-All the pictures, sounds, smells and feelings in your mind.
-In our daily lives, it has become really important to be able to recall images, such as addresses, faces of new people or maybe an info graphic that you came across.
+All the pictures, sounds, smells, and feelings in your mind.
+In our daily lives, it has become really important to be able to recall images, such as addresses, faces of new people or maybe an infographic that you came across.

 Discover How to Train Your Brain to Have a Photographic Memory

 This is the reason why for some people is harder to achieve the eidetic memory than others.
 If this is your case, we recommend you to first learn how to train your brain to have a photographic memory.

 There are people who always repeat phrases like “I have a bad memory”, “I’m really bad at details”, “I can never remember new faces”.
-These kind of phrases doesn’t help at all to improve your memory.
+These kinds of phrases don’t help at all to improve your memory.
 They just freeze your skills in a bad state.

 The first thing you need to know about how to train your brain to have a photographic memory is that you need to change your attitude first.

 Of course this is not an easy task.
 Because we are used to think that way, we are used to be surrounded by evidence of our bad memory.
 But this is probably to most important step you can take if you really want to set your brain ready to acquire a true eidetic memory.

 Remember, you are the master of your mind, not the other way around.
-Teach your brain how to be better, treat it like your personal pupil and you will be amazed with the wonders you can achieve.
+Teach your brain how to be better, treat it like your personal pupil and you will be amazed by the wonders you can achieve.